Noteworthy and Noted Education

 In its 2013 survey, U.S News named St. Edward’s an Up-and-Coming school by peer universities based on innovative improvements in academics, faculty, student life, campus or facilities.
-St. Edward’s was one of only three universities named Up-and-Coming in the Western Region.
+St. Edward’s was one of only three universities named Up-and-Coming in the Western Region in 2013 and was also named Up-and-Coming in 2010 and 2011.